 1. Be kind to yourself

 The way you talk to yourself is so important, especially if you find yourself in a difficult or demanding relationship.
 Take time out to repeat positive and caring words to yourself.
 Do this every time negative words come up.
 You will most definitely see the impact it has on your mood.

 When you find yourself in a difficult situation calm the body and mind by focusing on it and taking deeper slower breaths– yes breathing may seem like the last thing on your mind when going through stress or sadness of relationship issues but it can influence your state quickly when you begin to focus on it.
 When you are calmer, your reactions will be calmer, you are less likely to be too needy or aggressive.
 It is also in calm states that we gain clarity and perspective on how to deal with things.

-3. Take responsibility for you and you only.
+3. Take responsibility for yourself and yourself only.

-It’s empowering to take responsibility for where we are and are part in situations.
+It’s empowering to take responsibility for where we are and are part of situations.
 This is healthy and when you take responsibility you do not only acknowledge something you own it, by taking corrective actions.
-This also build confidence as taking action makes you feel good, knowing you are doing something rather than nothing.
-I get this feedback all the time from those I work with, they feel empowered and good about themselves that they are learning new communication tools and relationship building skills.
+This also builds confidence as taking action makes you feel good, knowing you are doing something rather than nothing.
+I get this feedback all the time from those I work with, they feel empowered and good about themselves that they are learning new communication tools and relationship-building skills.
 Rather than staying in confusion or worry.